Shared Device Cores

 • Confirm the hosting Blue Pill is running and accessible

-• Ensure the device core is actually running on the host
+• Ensure the device core is actually running on the remote host

 Device Not Responding